DHTMLX/docs-spreadsheet/docs/api/spreadsheet_groupfill_event.md

 ### Description

-@short: fires on auto filling of cells
+@short: Fires on auto filling of cells

 ### Usage